tj27-vkr/Monocular-Vehicle-Localization/README.md

                      detection, needed for p/r curves, higher is better.
 ```

-For the final prediction, the bbox data is provided 2d object detection model `ssd_detection.py` which uses pretrained Tensorflow COCOmobilenet to output a 2d bounding box.
+For the final prediction, the bbox data is provided by the 2d object detection model `ssd_detection.py` which uses pretrained Tensorflow COCOmobilenet to output a 2d bounding box.

 ## Ouput